 Sam Francis

-Sam Francis was influenced by artists Clyfford Styll and Mark Rothko.
+Francis was influenced by artists Clyfford Styll and Mark Rothko.
 During his lifetime he created thousands of paintings, artwork on paper, prints and monotypes.
 These various mediums of Sam Francis artwork have been showcased in major museum collections and institutions around the world.
-Sam Francis art was highly influenced by New York abstract expressionism, color field painting, Chinese and Japanese art (where he visited in 1957), French impressionism and Bay Area roots.
+His art was highly influenced by New York abstract expressionism, color field painting, Chinese and Japanese art (where he visited in 1957), French impressionism and Bay Area roots.

 He applied a robust style of atmospheric color to his paintings of the 1950s that make his works unique from the normal harsh, anxiety-ridden canvases of the first generation Abstract expressionists.
 Sam Francis art is not only revered for its historical relevance to aesthetic vision but also for his in-depth mind and soul he puts into his artwork.
-This is why artist Sam Francis is regarded as a contemporary renaissance man.
+This is why he is regarded as a contemporary renaissance man.

 Through the transformative phase of his career, Sam Francis familiarized himself with the study of Monet’s Water Lilies and was greatly influenced by his close relationship with the Matisse family and artists Al Held, Joan Mitchell, and Jean-Paul Riopelle.
 After earning an art degree at Cal Berkeley in 1950, artist Sam Francis would go on to be named “the hottest American painter in Paris these days” by Time Magazine.
 Sam Francis’ interest in creative arts was expansive and he was able to delve into technology, psychology, science, medicine, and he also became an advocate for environmental protection.